The-Robotics-Forum/netra/README.md

-# TRF Level 1 Workshop Android Application
+# Netra - Android Application for TRF Level 1 Workshop

-Android Application that TRF uses for Level 1 Workshop.
+Netra is the Android Application that TRF uses for Level 1 Workshop.

 # Contribution Guidelines